Canadian Permanent Residency Lawyers

 - Business & Investor Immigration – PR pathways for entrepreneurs, investors, and self-employed individuals.

 Choosing the right PR program depends on your work experience, education, financial status, and long-term immigration goals.
+An experienced immigration lawyer can help you assess your eligibility, select the most suitable program, and ensure your application meets all legal requirements, improving your chances of success.

 1. Permanent Residency Applications

-Applying for Permanent Residency in Canada involves strict eligibility requirements and documentation.
 At Alder Law, we assist clients with:

 - Express Entry Applications – A points-based system for skilled workers applying under: